open-cloud/open-cloud.github.io.old/3_operator.md

 Refer to the administrator manual on how to configure the physical switches.

-### OpenVirteX
+### Install OVX Software

-OVX is a fairly heavy piece of software in its current implementation and these system requirements should not be taken too lightly; the number of slices, size of the flowspace, and number of datapaths present in your network all contribute to the scaling factors.
+OVX is a fairly heavy piece of software in its current implementation and these system requirements should not be taken lightly; the number of slices, size of the flowspace, and number of datapaths present in your network all contribute to the scaling factors.
 Only the most trivial of environments can tolerate the minimum system requirements.
 We recommended a system that has at least 4 cores and has 4 GB of memory available for the Java heap.

-Note that OVX can be deployed on any machine in the cloud where all switches (both hardware and software) can reach the machine.
+Note that OVX can be deployed on any machine where all switches (both hardware and software) can reach the machine.

 Start by installing some common software packages: